What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 They do this through one-on-one consultations, individualized or group programs, and online courses.

-In this article, we’ll look at how coaches help authors to write, to publish, and to sell more books—and I’ll provide some thoughts on hiring a book coach.
+In this article, we’ll look at how coaches help authors write, publish, and sell more books—and I’ll provide some thoughts on hiring a book coach.

 Book Writing Coach